 And here we are folks, the main course, the heart of every champion guide, the biggest reason why I made this little "work of art".
 I'll split this chapter into two separate sections, as I have two different builds.
 They both pretty much serve the same purpose, but the means with which they achieve it are very different.

 I have tested this build in a few games and it seems to work fine.
 The on-hit magic damage you have is insane.
 Put Burnout on top of that and Shyvana is like a hybrid champion without actually having any hybrid items.
 She'll be like a "melee Teemo".
 The main problem with it is that it's so darn expensive and many times you won't get to even come close to finishing it.
 Also, you'll experience some ineffectiveness mid-game.
 It doesn't give any critical strike chance either, but the horrendous magic damage from Ionic Spark and Madred's Bloodrazor combined will be a great compensation, especially with having an ATS of over 1.7.
 That's the nicest thing and it's what made me come up with it.
 You'll also get some more health, but it's almost not worth mentioning(100 HP more).
-Unfortunately, after the change on Zeke's Herald, 4k health Shyvana is no longer worth it.
+Unfortunately, after the change on Zeke's Harbinger, 4k health Shyvana is no longer worth it.
 But let's see how we go at it: